trilinos/Trilinos/cmake/std/atdm/README.md

 [Temporarily disable the failing code or test](https://snl-wiki.sandia.gov/display/CoodinatedDevOpsATDM/Triaging+and+addressing+ATDM+Trilinos+Failures#TriagingandaddressingATDMTrilinosFailures-5.Makesuretheissueisaddressedinatimelyway:)).
 There are various ways to disable tests with the Trilinos TriBITS/CMake-based build and test system.
-Tests can be disabled in the `CMakeLists.txt` files that define the tests themselves using various logic.
+First, tests can be disabled in the `CMakeLists.txt` files that define the tests themselves using various logic.
 But the way to selectively disable tests for the ATDM Trilinos builds that will be described here will be to only modify files under the `Trilinos/cmake/std/atdm/` directory.
 This will be done by setting the CMake cache variable